 Once you have made it along the semi-level ridge to the Trail Canyon Saddle, take a break at the jumble of rocks/stumps that is located in the middle of the saddle (trust me, if you're in the right place, you cannot miss the jumble of rocks/stumps; they're the only ones around and are located pretty much right in the middle of the grassy area).

-It is at this location that the Queen Mine Route joins with the normal Trail Canyon Route, and becomes one in the same.
+It is at this location that the Queen Mine Route joins with the normal Trail Canyon Route and becomes one and the same.
 Although, I will continue to give my account of how the route continues from here as well.

 From the Trail Canyon Saddle, head south and start climbing the loose rock/scree slope, which seems as though it is "straight-up."
 While climbing this slope, you can periodically look upward and see the top of a peak above you.
 I'll go ahead and say it right now; even though, at this point, you may very much wish/hope that the peak above you is the top of Boundary Peak, It is definitely not the top of Boundary Peak!
 You have a lot of scrambling to do before you reach the very top, and what you see above you, at this point, could probably only pass as the "half-way mark" of the scrambling.